wlh18/html-css-1/README.md

 ## HTML

 HTML stands for Hyper Text Markup Language.
 It is one of the building block languages of the web that will establish the infrastructure of our web pages.
-HTML is NOT a programming language, it is considered a "markup" language.
+HTML is **NOT** a programming language; HTML is considered a "markup" language.
 HTML does not contain logic, and it contains very little native styling.
 HTML is used to declare the structure of the contents of a page.

 We create an HTML file by ending the name of the file with a `.html` extension.
 This will tell our browswer and code editors to read the file as HTML.
 It's important to note that `index.html` is a common name used with the root HTML file since the browser looks for files called `index` by default.